daleUrquhart/Rock-Paper-Scissors/README.md

 - Making images transparent rather than filling the background of them with a simailair colour to the program background
 - Proper text formatting removing the braces in text displays
 - Proper usage of the countdown and picture_clear functions
 - Optimiation with implementation of Object Oriented Programming princaples

-Provide a few paragraphs describing:
-- The purpose of the project
-- What the application does
-- Why you created it
-- Any context (first GUI, early learning project, etc.)

 ---

 ## Features

-List out the main features of the project:

-- Feature 1
-- Feature 2
-- Feature 3
-- Feature 4
+- Win draw and loss totals displayed
+- Computer selection of the last match is displayed
+- Picture of player selection displayed with each choice
+- Fun colourful GUI

 ---

 ## Screenshots

-(Add images to your repo and update the paths.)

 | Description | Description | Description |
 |-------------|-------------|-------------|